JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/QTmap.png?raw=true)

-Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a small webserver starts that shows the position(s) of the transmitter(s) received on the map.
+Qt-DAB has - on the main widget -  a button labeled *http*, when touched, a webserver is initiated that - when running - shows the position(s) of the transmitter(s) received on the map.

 Note that two preconditions have to be met:
  * a "home" location has to be known (see the button *coordinates*);
  * wa TII database is installed (see the **db-loader** mentioned above).

-New in the current version of Qt-DAB is the display of the channels that contain data, together with the TII value (mainId, subId) of the transmitter on the map.
+New in the current version of Qt-DAB is the display - per  transmitter - of the channels that contain data, together with the TII value (mainId, subId).
 Clicking on a transmitterlocation, displays the details of that location, i.e. the distance and some data of the transmitters on that location.
-(Clicking a second time causes that detailed specification to disappear from the screen.

 The picture shows some channels I receive with a simple whip next to my "lazy chair".
 Of course, using a more advanced antenna. more transmitters show, as seen on the picture below (courtesy of Herman Wijnants)

 ![6.8](/res/read_me/good-antenna.png?raw=true)

 The  webbrowser listens to port 8080.
 By default, the "standard" browser on the system is activated.
-The *configuration and control* widget contains a selector for switching this off, so that one might choose one's own browser.
+The *configuration and control* widget contains a selector for switching this off, such that one might choose one's own browser.

 EPG Handling and time tables